Frederick Ferdinand Schafer Painting Catalog

 Schafer usually varies the level of control of the brush greatly within a single picture.
 Background mountains, especially foothills and intermediate ranges, may be shapes developed with only a few wide brushstrokes, middle and foreground components are substantially more controlled, and features that draw the attention of the eye, such as a campfire or tepee, are often more controlled than their surroundings.

-Schafer's work is held in these public collections: Alameda (California) Museum, Art Gallery of Greater Victoria (British Columbia), Bancroft Library of UC Berkeley, Birmingham (Alabama) Museum of Art, British Columbia Archives, California Historical Society, Craigdarroch Castle (British Columbia), Crocker Art Museum, Gilcrease Museum, Hallie Ford Museum of Art of Willamette University, Hoover Institution, Juneau-Douglas (Alaska) City Museum, Lake George Historical Association and Museum (Lake George, New York) Monterey Museum of Art, Monterey State Historic Park, Museum of Church History and Art (Salt Lake City), Northwest Museum of Arts and Culture (Spokane, Washington) The Oakland Museum of California, Pope County Museum (Glenwood, Minnesota), Shasta (California) State Historic Park, Society of California Pioneers, Museum of Sonoma County (California) Hart Collection, Springville (Utah) Museum of Art, Yolo County (California) Historical Collections, and the Yosemite National Park Museum.
+Schafer's work is held in these public collections: Alameda (California) Museum, Art Gallery of Greater Victoria (British Columbia), Bancroft Library of UC Berkeley, Birmingham (Alabama) Museum of Art, British Columbia Archives, California Historical Society, Craigdarroch Castle (British Columbia), Crocker Art Museum, Gilcrease Museum, Hallie Ford Museum of Art of Willamette University, Hilbert Museum at Chapman University (Orange, California) Hoover Institution, Juneau-Douglas (Alaska) City Museum, Lake George Historical Association and Museum (Lake George, New York) Monterey Museum of Art, Monterey State Historic Park, Museum of Church History and Art (Salt Lake City), Northwest Museum of Arts and Culture (Spokane, Washington) The Oakland Museum of California, Pope County Museum (Glenwood, Minnesota), Shasta (California) State Historic Park, Society of California Pioneers, Museum of Sonoma County (California) Hart Collection, Springville (Utah) Museum of Art, Yolo County (California) Historical Collections, and the Yosemite National Park Museum.

-© 1996, 1998, 2008, 2014, 2017, 2019, 2021 by Jerome H. Saltzer.
+© 1996, 1998, 2008, 2014, 2017, 2019, 2021, 2024 by Jerome H. Saltzer.
 All rights reserved.

 Title list